 - Excessive use or high cycle

-- Factory defect or lack of grease at time of manufacture
+- Factory defect or lack of grease at the time of manufacture

 Replacing the large white gear is a low cost, quick and easy do it yourself repair as long as you have a few simple hand tools and follow the safety precautions.
 These gears can be purchased online in a variety of levels of components.

 This garage door opener DIY repair guide gives step-by-step instructions for replacing the drive and worm gears on a chain-drive garage door opener.
-The worm gear attaches to the motor shaft and meshes with the drive gear to spin the sprocket at the top of the motor unit.
+The worm gears attach to the motor shaft and mesh with the drive gear to spin the sprocket at the top of the motor unit.
 The sprocket drives the chain that connects to the trolley and moves the trolley along the rail to raise and lower the garage door.
 The garage door won’t move if the drive and worm gears break.
 If your drive and worm gears break, replace them using a manufacturer-approved replacement part.

 - Step ladder